Abandoned Brides: Victims Seek Separate Law Against NRIs Deserting Wives Amid Triple Talaq Row

 Changing laws may give a superficial relief to suffering married women.
 To that effect, the Triple Talaq Bill could be the first step.
 But sectional, politically charged reforms may not help improve the autonomy of women at large.

-To bring real change, Zuby Zaidi of Still Alive concluded, the first step could be toward empowering "toothless" bodies like NCW that have been set up to look after the needs of women so that they become more representative of all women and also more able at instituting action.
+To bring real change, Zuby Zaidi of SAF concluded, the first step could be toward empowering "toothless" bodies like NCW that have been set up to look after the needs of women so that they become more representative of all women and also more able at instituting action.

 Also Watch